MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-view-debit-balances-and-credit-balances-for-all-general-ledger-accounts.md

 ---
-    title: How to: View Debit Balances and Credit Balances for All General Ledger Accounts | Microsoft Docs
+    title: How to View Debit Balances and Credit Balances for All General Ledger Accounts | Microsoft Docs
     description: You can view debit and credit balances for all general ledger accounts for a single period.
     services: project-madeira
     documentationcenter: ''